-In accordance with existing Council on Accreditation policies, students are requested to submit critical comments, which will be constructive to the on-going improvement of the anesthesia program

-PLEASE RETURN THE COMPLETED FORM TO THE SCHOOL

-Please rate this site by checking the column which best describes the adequacy of the following criteria.

-Less than Adequate Adequate More Than Adequate Not Applicable Clinical experiences Supervision in the clinical area.
+Clinical Site: Site: Dates of Affiliation In accordance with existing Council on Accreditation policies, students are requested to submit critical comments, which will be constructive to the on-going improvement of the anesthesia program PLEASE RETURN THE COMPL ETED FOR M TO THE SCHOOL Please rate this site by checking the column following criteria. which best of lescribes the adequacy o of the Less than Adequate Adequate More Than Adequate Not Applicable Clinical experiences Supervision in the clinical area.
 Opportunities to make clinical decisions/judgments.
 Reinforcement of didactic knowledge.
 Opportunities for open communication between the student and the clinical instructor.
 Explanations of available equipment.
-Opportunities to perform a pre- and- postoperative assessment.
+Opportunities to perform a pre- and-postoperative assessment.
 What are the strengths of this clinical site?

-What recommendations/comments do you have that would improve this clinical site.
+What recommendations/comments do you have tha t would impre ove this clinic al site. r.